kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 Should the GEP recommend specific listener configurations for egress (e.g., "use a single wildcard listener") or leave this entirely to implementations?

-### 3. Mixed Ingress/Egress Gateways

-Should a single Gateway be allowed to serve both ingress and egress traffic (via multiple listeners)?

 ## Alternatives Considered